algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 **parser.h** - Header file for the parser

-**global.h** - Header file for the global variables and centralized point for all the header files import
+**global.h** - Header file for the global variables and centralised point for all the header files import

 **assemblyCode.asm2** - Assembly code file